top of page

 Consistency does not need decoding.

-Your problem: Your self-worth begins to depend on their consistency.
+The bigger problem: Your self-worth begins to depend on their consistency.

 Woman facing away in a windswept setting, representing emotional instability in dating and overthinking caused by mixed signals and fluctuating interest